-Notably, when we say that many organic products have residue on them, oftentimes American farmers aren’t to blame.
+Notably, when we say that many organic products have residue on them, the focus shouldn’t necessarily be directed at American farmers.
 A massive percentage of organic food consumed in America is imported, with China and Turkey being prime sources.
 And, it’s not uncommon for mainstream media such as The Washington Post or NPR to note that the farmers in these countries bend the rules significantly (actually, let’s call a spade a spade — they flat out break the rules) to get that organic label on there.

 Are you really more confident about the “organic” beans you got from Turkey than you are the conventional ones grown here in the States?

 It’s really no surprise that the U.S. is looking overseas to fill its organic needs.
 The section of the USDA that oversees organic produce is the Agricultural Marketing Service.
 Not the Food Safety and Inspection Service or the agency’s environmental wing — it’s the marketing side.
 That alone makes the National Organic Program sound more gimmicky than substantive.